TOWNSENDCOLLECTIVE_Crosscut-63.jpg

 Which camp should my child join?

-Contact Ann Sorenson at ann@crosscutmt.org if your child does not fit in any of these categories or you have questions about placing your child.
+Contact us at biathlon@crosscutmt.org if your child does not fit in any of these categories or you have questions about placing your child.

 Youth Biathlon Teams